Dean-s-List/deans-list-docs/docs/Onboarding/Recruitment.md

 ---
 sidebar_label: 'Recruitment'
-sidebar_position: 5
+sidebar_position: 4
 ---

 ## Talent Scouting

-Citizens with the `@One_Of_Us Role` in the Main Dean’s List Discord server are encouraged to seek power users from other Web3 communities and beyond, by inviting them to our [Onboarding Server](https://discord.gg/bqz7YqpNvY), and directing them to where to find available work.
+Citizens with the `@One_Of_Us` role in the Main Dean’s List Discord server are encouraged to seek power users from other Web3 communities and beyond, by inviting them to our [Onboarding Server](https://discord.gg/bqz7YqpNvY), and directing them to where to find available work.

 When you find a qualified and interested individual: